sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

-:obj:`~sympy.physics._biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and other biomechanical elements.
+:obj:`~sympy.physics._biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and other biomechanical components.
 In this tutorial, we will introduce the features of this package by adding muscles to a simple model of a human arm that moves a lever.